torvalds/linux/Documentation/filesystems/affs.rst

 It's not possible to read floppy disks with a normal PC or workstation due to an incompatibility with the Amiga floppy controller.

-If you are interested in an Amiga Emulator for Linux, look at
+If you are interested in an Amiga Emulator for GNU/Linux, look at

 http://web.archive.org/web/%2E/http://www.freiburg.linux.de/~uae/